Crossing Probabilities of Multiple Ising Interfaces: Analyzing the Ising Partition Function

 \smallbreak

-In this section, we prove the refined asymptotics property, Proposition~\ref{prop::Z_total_asy_refined}, for the function $\PartF_{\Ising}$.
-In general, limiting behavior of functions of several variables is rather delicate, and indeed, even with the explicit formula~\eqref{eq: ising symmetric pff} for $\PartF_{\Ising}$, the analysis of its boundary behavior as the variables tend together turns out to be difficult.
-The problem with using formula~\eqref{eq: ising symmetric pff} is that it includes a sum of positive and negative terms.
-However, thanks to the following Haffnian identity, a sum over non-negative terms, we are able to carry out the required analysis for Proposition~\ref{prop::Z_total_asy_refined}.
-This identity also appears in~\cite{ID_book, DMS:CFT}.
-Note that it only holds in the Ising case ($\kappa = 3$).
+Our next aim is to prove the cascade asymptotics property, Proposition~\ref{prop::Z_total_asy_refined}, for the function $\PartF_{\Ising}$.
+In general, limiting behavior of functions of several variables is rather delicate, and indeed, even with the explicit formula~\eqref{eq: ising symmetric pff} for $\PartF_{\Ising}$, the analysis of its behavior as the variables tend together is non-trivial.
+The problem with using formula~\eqref{eq: ising symmetric pff} is that it includes a sum of positive and negative terms (which could in principle lead to cancellations and a signed expression).
+However, thanks to the following Hafnian identity, a sum over \textit{non-negative} terms, we are able to carry out the analysis required for Proposition~\ref{prop::Z_total_asy_refined}.
+This identity is well-known in the literature~\cite{ID_book, DMS:CFT}: it is a manifestation of ``bosonization identities'' for the Ising model.
+For completeness, we give a proof for it here.

 \begin{lemma} The following identity holds for all $z_1, \ldots, z_{2N} \in \C$ with $z_i \neq z_j$ for all $i \neq j$: